21GramConsulting/Beton/README.md

 Using `Beton` it is quite easy to get localized bundles and values from them.

-Given you have a localization bundle in your project for the `hu_HU` locale with `"Apple" = "Alma"` the following example would return `"Alma"`.
+Suppose you have a localization bundle in your project for the `hu_HU` locale, with a translation for `"Apple" = "Alma"` , but you don't have one for `"Banana"` (which would be `"Banán"`).
+The following example finds the bundle, gets the localized version of `"Apple"`, and falls back to the given key `"Banana"`.

 ```swift
 let bundle          = Bundle.module.localizationBundles["hu_HU"]